The pivotal step to demonstrating the value of nutrition and reducing the risks associated with malnutrition is to take the first step.

 Inadequate provision of nutrition in ICU patients is associated with increased overall complications, prolonged length of stay, and increased mortality.
 1-7 These toolkits will address the risk of intolerance and suboptimal protein delivery in the intensive care unit (ICU) patient.

 Surgery complications are costly and increase readmission risk.
 8,9 Postoperative complication is the most significant independent risk factor leading to hospital readmissions 9 and directly correlates with increased costs of care.
 Pre- and post-operative immunonutrition has been demonstrated to decrease the risk of infectious complications.
-10 This toolkit focuses on optimizing patient compliance for pre-surgical immunonutrition supplement usage.
+10 The preoperative toolkit focuses on optimizing patient compliance for pre-surgical usage of oral immunonutrition.
+The postoperative toolkit focuses on optimizing prescriber compliance for post-surgical usage of enteral immunonutrition.

 - Villet S, et al. Negative impact of hypocaloric feeding and energy balance on clinical outcome in ICU patients.
 Clin Nutr.
 2005;24:502-509.